 - Credit earned will be in the department of the Faculty Sponsor.

 - Some departments will sponsor only students who have previously taken coursework in that academic area.

 - While faculty are generally quite supportive of internships, they are not required to serve in this capacity.
-Respectfully ask for their support and do not demand it.
+Respectfully ask for their support; do not demand it.

-- Use the Developing the Learning Contract Quick Start Guide (gdoc) to help you in developing your learning objectives, learning tasks/strategies, and evaluation and learning outcomes.
-Create a draft and share these with your faculty sponsor for their input.
+- Use the Developing the Learning Contract Quick Start Guide to help you develop your learning objectives, tasks/strategies, and evaluation and learning outcomes.
+Create a draft and share these with your Faculty Sponsor for their input.

 - Create a communication plan to share your progress throughout the semester.

 3. Complete Your Learning Contract in Handshake

 - Log in to Handshake using your Macalester username and password.

 - Click “Career Center” along the top, then “Experiences”, then “Request an Experience.”
 Complete the form with your internship details.
 International students – use your legal (passport) name in the Learning Contract.

 - All fields are required.
 Be sure to include: